 - Slice and chop all of the vegetables and peppers into uniform size.
 You can slice into strips or rounds.
 Don’t make the pieces to thick so that they will marinate and pickle easily.
 Set aside.

-- In a large skillet, heat the grapeseed oil to medium heat.
-After a minuts, add the cauliflower and carrots.
+- In a large skillet, heat the oil to medium heat.
+After a minutes, add the cauliflower and carrots.
 Saute for 3-4 minutes.

 - Add in the onions, jalapeños, serrano and habanero.
 Saute for another 2 minutes.

 - Add in the bay leaves, oregano and peppercorns.
-In a large measuring cup, add the vinegar, water and sugar.
-Season to taste with salt.
-I like mine a little more salty.
+In a large measuring cup, add the vinegar, water and salt.
+Season well to ensure it will season all the way through.
 Pour into the skillet with vegetables.
 Stir well and cook on low for 3 minutes.
 Remove from heat and let cool at room temperature.
 Once cooled, store in an airtight container in the refrigerator.
 Will keep for 6-8 weeks.

 This Escabeche looks so delicious!
 I really want to try this at home.
 I’ve never made escabeche at home but I really think its not as difficult as I once thought!
 Thank you so much for sharing.